Having a team communication platform is crucial for all businesses, especially during the pandemic, when teams work remotely.

-With fast and reliable messaging, teams can collaborate on projects and share files much easier.
-That’s why when it comes to team chat apps, Skype and Slack are the most talked about.
+With fast and reliable instant messaging, teams can collaborate on projects and share files much more easily.

 The business world’s increased reliance on communication apps

-No matter what industry you are currently in, whatever the size of your organization is, technology opens a lot of doors to optimize production beyond what you could do without it.
+No matter what industry you are in, whatever your organization’s size is, technology opens many doors to optimize production beyond what you could do without it.

-Slack and Skype made it easy for teams, especially remote employees to instantly send messages and make calls anywhere and anytime.
+Slack and Skype made it easy for teams, especially for remote employees.
+They can send messages and make video and audio calls anywhere and anytime.

-But if you’d like to know which one is better for your business, we’re here to give you a comparison between the two apps.
+But if you’d like to know which one is better for your business.

 Interface (messaging and calls)

-When it comes to their primary functions, which are messaging and calls, Slack offers one-on-one and by-group direct messaging, audio, and video calls via multiple channels.
+When it comes to their primary functions, which are messaging and calls, Slack offers one-on-one and by-group direct messaging, as well as audio and video calls via multiple channels.

-On the other hand, Skype allows participants for instant messaging, audio and video calls for one-on-one and by-group, too.
+On the other hand, Skype allows participants to communicate instantaneously, and audio and video calls can be made one-on-one and in groups, too.

-If you are in a group meeting with your colleagues, Skype will also allow you to screen-share presentations for your discussion.
-You can also record the whole call or video meeting in case you want to replay it for a review.
+You can also record the whole call or video meeting in case you want to replay it for review.

 Price and packages

-Slack Pro package starts at $6.67 per month if billed yearly, and $8 per active user, per month when billed monthly.
+Slack Pro package starts at $7.25 per month if billed yearly and $8.75 per active user per month when billed monthly.
 This paid subscription includes group calls, unlimited channels, and better security.

 All communication on Skype with 100 people is completely free.
-It can also be downloaded for free, and it will provide basic messaging and calls within your team members who are also on Skype.
+It can also be downloaded for free, providing basic messaging and calls to your team members who are also on Skype.

-So, if you’re not aiming for other features and just need instant communication, feel free to use Skype.
-But if you want more features, you can also buy Microsoft Skype for Business with an annual fee of $99.99.
+So, if you’re not aiming for other features and need instant communication, feel free to use Skype.
+But if you want more features, you can also buy Skype credit or Microsoft Skype for Business with an annual fee of $99.99.